fragaLY/performance-researches/README.md

 | Users           | 200000 |
 | Users_Transfers | 500000 |

+For a generation of the dataset, I've created the other module [datagen](./datagen).
+I will not dive deeper into data generation.
+You could easily check out how it works in sources.
+After that, I got DB size, and DB dump, and created a separate docker image with the predefined dataset.
+This docker image is located in every tested module directory.

+The DB metrics:

-Database size: ?
+* Database size: ?
 MB

-Database dump size: ?
+* Database dump size: ?
 MB

-Docker image with predefined data: ?
+* Docker image with predefined data: ?
 MB

 ### USE CASES